-- Contact the nearby schools to see if one of them can arrange testing.
-Students should remember that schools may have their own local deadlines and policies regarding testing outside students, particularly this year.
+- Contact the schools and ask to speak with the AP coordinator to see if one of them can arrange testing.
+Students should remember that schools may have their own local deadlines and policies regarding testing outside students.

 If your school agrees to order and administer exams for homeschooled students or students whose schools don’t offer AP:

-- Create an exam only section for each exam subject being taken at your school by a homeschooled student, independent study student, or student from another school.
-(This year, we recommend creating a separate exam only section for each exam subject that homeschooled students are taking at your school.)
+- Create an exam only section for each exam subject being taken at your school by a homeschooled student, independent study student, or student from another school, including a virtual school.
+(A best practice is to create a separate exam only section for these students.)

-- Provide the join code for each exam only section to the students, so the students can enroll in the section in My AP.
+- Provide the join code for each exam only section to the students so they can enroll in the section in My AP.
 (Only the AP coordinator can create and provide the join code for an exam only section.)

-- Review the students’ information in your exam roster and order the necessary exams.
+- Review the students’ information in your exam roster and order the exams.

 - Inform the students when and where to take the exams.